spiffe/spiffe.io/content/docs/latest/microservices/envoy.md

 # Configuring Envoy

-The following examples use the Envoy v3 API, which is required by Envoy 1.17 and later (the deprecated v2 API has been removed from Envoy).
+The following examples use the Envoy v3 API, which is required by Envoy 1.17 and later.

 ## SPIRE Agent Cluster